 6. Information regarding any termination of services and benefits.

-(b) Each community action agency shall ensure that a client case record is maintained in conformity with existing laws pertaining to confidentiality in accordance with KRS 194A.060.
+(b) A community action agency shall ensure that a client case record is maintained in conformity with existing laws pertaining to confidentiality in accordance with KRS 194A.060.

 (c) The records shall be maintained in a location which is secure and convenient to service delivery staff.

-(3) The community action agency shall ensure development and implementation of a written client case record retention and disposal schedule.
+(3) A community action agency shall ensure development and implementation of a written client case record retention and disposal schedule.

-(4) If the community action agency, or any program or subdivision of the community action agency, meets the definition of a public agency as defined in KRS 61.870(1), the community action agency, the program, or the subdivision of the community action agency meeting the definition shall comply with the open records law, KRS 61.870-61.884.
+(4) A public community action agency or any program or subdivision of a community action agency meeting the definition of a public agency as defined in KRS 61.870(1) shall comply with the open records law, KRS 61.870-61.884.